 A column based selection refers to all traffic with respect to the column name.
-For instance, in the below example, the selection equates to all traffic from IEEE 802.11 wireless channel 11.
 This method of selection is achieved by selecting the area around the bar with respect to the desired column inside the chart, but not the bar itself.